e-puck3/threads_utilities_ChibiOS/README.md

 ![Exit_threads](Doc/Exit_threads.png)

 ##### Trigger
-Finally the trigger is represented by a red line of covering all the threads on the timeline.
+Finally the trigger is represented by a red line covering all the threads on the timeline.
 It has been set on the time 3500 on the example below.

 ![Trigger](Doc/Trigger.png)